 After signing up for an interview date, candidates will receive a follow-up email on behalf of the DCT from email@example.com confirming the interview date and providing additional information.
 Admissions interviews provide the admissions committee with the opportunity to learn about each candidate’s background, interests, and goals, as well as assess each candidate’s readiness for graduate study.
 In addition, candidates who attend an interview day have the opportunity to learn about the program and receive a sample program of study (i.e. course sequence), meet program faculty, current students, and other prospective students, tour the Center for Clinical Services and ask questions about the program.

-MA in General Psychology, MA in Industrial & Organizational Psychology
+MA in Psychological Sciences, MA in Industrial & Organizational Psychology

 Applicants must have: